facebook/jscodeshift/README.md

 path     Files or directory to transform

 Options:
-   -t FILE, --transform FILE   Path to a transform file.
-Can be either a local path or url.
-Can be given multiple times to run several transforms in order  [./transform.js]
+   -t NAME, --transform NAME   Path to a transform url, file, directory, or npm package.
+Can be given multiple times to run several transforms in order  [.]
    -c, --cpus                  (all by default) Determines the number of processes started.
    -v, --verbose               Show more information about the transform process  [0] -d, --dry                   Dry run (no changes are made to files)